canonical/cloud-init/doc/rtd/topics/debugging.rst

    **-proposed** APT pocket (e.g. **bionic-proposed**)
  * Upgrade cloud-init and attempt a clean run of cloud-init to assert the new version of cloud-init works properly on various platforms or Ubuntu series
- * Check for tracebacks, errors in behavior or performance regressions
+ * Check for tracebacks or errors in behavior

 Manual SRU verification procedure